240408-JavaReactAWS/Ebillson-GrandJean/week-1/ItemManagementApp/Project-0-Specs.md

 * You'll be expected to complete 4 of the following User Stories as a **MINIMUM**.
 The more stories implemented the better, but make sure you have at least 4 of the following:

-  * [x] As a user, I can create a new Item
+  * [x] 1- As a user, I can create an account to hold my Items
-  * [x] As a user, I can view all Items
+  * [x] 2- As a user, I can login to my account (which is stored in the database)
-  * [x] As a user, I can view a singular Item by its ID (HINT: Use Path Params to select a Item by its ID)
+  * [x] 3- As a user, I can create a new Item
-  * As a user, I can update a Item (Change the name or other properties)
+  * [x] 4- As a user, I can view all Items
-  * [x] As a user, I can delete a Item by its ID (HINT: Use Path Params to select a Item by its ID)
+  * [x] 5- As a user, I can view the Items associated with my account
-  * [x] As a user, I can create an account to hold my Items
+  * [x] 6- As a user, I can view a singular Item by its ID (HINT: Use Path Params to select a Item by its ID)
-  * [x] As a user, I can login to my account (which is stored in the database)
+  * [x] 7- As a user, I can update a Item (Change the name or other properties)
-  * [x] As a user, I can view the Items associated with my account
+  * [x] 8- As a user, I can delete a Item by its ID (HINT: Use Path Params to select a Item by its ID)

 * Other Optional Requirements include the following:
   * Giving accounts roles (USER and ADMIN) so Admins can view everyone's Items while a User can only view their own